mldbai/mldb/container_files/public_html/doc/builtin/datasets/TabularDataset.md

 The dataset will learn the available columns from the first data that is recorded into it, and will be optimized to record many rows with the same columns.
+(By setting `unknownColumns` to `add`, it's not limited to storing just the columns from the first data, but these will be the ones for which fast storage is pre-allocated).

-On a fast machine, it is capable of recording several million rows per second.
+On a fast machine, it is capable of recording several million rows per second from a 10 column CSV file.

 ## Configuration